-Included with this application is a monument sign at the school entrance, a future reader board on the front (south side) of the school building, and the school name indicated on the building on the south elevation.
+Included with this application is a monument sign at the school entrance, a future reader board south of the school building, and the school name indicated on the building on the south elevation.
 As with other school sites, there will be other directional-type signs for circulation purposes throughout the parking lots and on-site drive aisles.
 All signs in the public right-of-way will meet City or MUTCD standards.